MuktFr/css-wireframes/README.md

 ## Getting started

-First, choose your favorite grid system, then include the wireframe CSS and Javascript.
+First, choose your favorite grid system, and include the wireframe CSS and Javascript.
 ``` html
 <head>
 	<!-- The grid is up to you -->